Participants salvage objects

 Disaster Response and Recovery: A Hands-on Intensive

 Thoughtful preparation for an emergency or disaster is one of the most important steps that a cultural institution can take to safeguard collections.
-This day-long, hands-on program will increase your practical knowledge through hands-on salvage of a simulated disaster.
+This two-part, hands-on program will increase your practical knowledge through hands-on salvage of a simulated disaster.
 Here, you will:

 • Learn to use the Incident Command System while learning to salvage a variety of materials, including paintings, wooden furniture, glass/metal/ceramic objects, textiles, paper, photographs, and books.